Veneers for Teens: Boosting Your Teen’s Confidence

 Porcelain veneers can be applied in two or three visits.

 Porcelain veneers are able to correct numerous aesthetic defects at once, that means that you spend less time in the dental chair.

 Being stain-resistant, porcelain veneers don’t pick up permanent stains from intensively colored liquids or cigarettes.
 They remain brighter and whiter longer than natural teeth.
-Permanently stained teeth can be whitened with veneers, and you will never have the problem coming back.
+Permanently stained teeth can be whitened with veneers, and the problem will never return.

 Porcelain veneers are extremely durable.
 Despite being very thin and delicate, once bonded to a natural tooth, veneers become strong.
 If they are well-cared, porcelain veneers can last up to 20 years.
 Moreover, you will be able to eat, drink and brush normally: porcelain veneers resist stains even better than natural teeth.

-Porcelain veneers are treated, brushed and flossed like original teeth.
-After a while, you won’t even pay attention that veneers are in your mouth as they become integrated into your natural teeth structure.
-If you have a habit of clenching your teeth, there is a special nighttime bite guard that will help you not damage your veneers.
+Porcelain veneers are treated, brushed and flossed like natural teeth.
+After a while, you won’t even notice that veneers are in your mouth – they’ll become integrated into your natural teeth structure.
+If you have a habit of clenching your teeth, there is a bite guard that will help keep your veneers damage free.

-Porcelain veneers is a good alternative to ortho brackets and other treatments that require months to provide visible result.
+Porcelain veneers are a good alternative to traditional braces and other treatment that requires months to provide visible result.